ooni/probe-cli/internal/enginenetx/DESIGN.md

 [      8.091324] <info> httpsDialer: [#4] TCPConnect 10.0.0.1:443... interrupted
 ```

+**Listing 10** Run with invalid cached state and invalid bridge address.

 So, here the fifth attempt is using the DNS.
 This is in line with the mixing algorithm, where
 the first four attempt come from the stats or from the bridge policies.